 Our main protagonist is a man of little words and little personality as well given his position as a contractor.
-When remnants of his past or subjects of his personal life are conjured up it becomes quickly evident that he does have some kind of emotion but he still remains lacking despite that.
+When remnants of his past or subjects of his personal life are conjured up it becomes quickly evident that he does have some kind of emotion.
+But despite that these brief glimpses of emotion are still lackluster.
 When in public he masquerades as a bashful mild mannered person, playing off the "nice guy" gimmick similar to other characters like Himura from Rurouni Kenshin and Vash from Trigun.
 His sole purpose is to be that iconic badass that kicks ass and takes names.
-And with little else expected from him its always fun to see him do just that...
-But of course the ending happens with an unneeded plot twits and negates all that.
-Also lacking emotion seem to leave more room for an appetite since Hei can guzzle down a crap ton of food, almost on the insane level of most shonen MCs lol
+And with little else expected from him it's always fun to see him do just that...
+But of course the show's ending happens with an unneeded plot twit that negates all tha.
+Also lacking emotion seem to leave more room for an appetite since Hei can guzzle down a crap ton of food, almost on the insane level of most shounen MCs.

 Yin is essentially the bootleg Rei Ayanami of the DTB universe and with that said there isn't much of a personality to be found with her.
-She is appropriately classified as a doll and the only information needed to know about her is that she's the eyes and ears for Hei, as her power allows her to use water to see anywhere around the city where a pool of water is collected.
-Of course she is given a proper backstory and an episode dedicated towards her but it still does nothing to flesh her out as an individual and becomes null and void after her moment in the limelight is over. and NO becoming less like a doll and becoming more human isn't "development" lol But since this series is known for saying "fuck a plot" her involvement becomes more convoluted in later installments.
+She is appropriately classified as a doll (as she has the personality of one) and the only information needed to be known about her is that she's the eyes and ears for Hei, as her power allows her to use water to see anywhere around the city where a pool of water is collected.
+Of course she is given a proper backstory and an episode dedicated towards her but it still does nothing to flesh her out as an individual and becomes null and void after her moment in the limelight is over. and NO becoming less like a doll and becoming more human isn't "development".
+But since this series is known for saying "fuck a plot" her involvement becomes more convoluted in later installments.
 But until you venture that far, just enjoy her for her simplicity.

-There are a few recurring characters like a private detective named Gai Kurasawa, a man who shares a striking resemblance, job and characteristics to Kuruma Jo from 1975's Hurricane Polymar..
-But seeing that no one seem to even know of that anime's existence I digress.
+There are a few recurring characters in the show, like a private detective named Gai Kurasawa, a man who shares a striking resemblance, job and characteristics to Kuruma Jo from 1975's Hurricane Polymar..
+But seeing that no one even know of that anime's existence I digress.

-Other recurring side characters include Misaki who is your level headed detective, unlike most of the recurring side characters she receives a few episodes dedicated to fleshing her out.
+Another recurring side characters includes Misaki who is your level headed detective, and unlike most of the recurring side characters she receives a few episodes dedicated to fleshing her out.
 Not anything too compelling but enough to properly define her.
 She plays a bigger role by being a way for the viewers to see both sides of the growing conflict in the show.
 Think of her as a fleshed out character that's treated as a plot device.

 Despite my issues with the plot I can't deny how much I enjoyed watching electric Batman kick the crap out of other baddies in the show.
 Call it mindless violence if you will but it's done with so much style that I found myself taking in every moment of it.

 throughout the years DTB have garnered a cult following among fans and have stood the test of time.
 And to a certain degree I can understand why.
-As far as a "rule of cool" show with a nice setting goes DTB excels but due to the lack of a character depth or a proper story I can only recommend it those who simply want a nice action flick.
+As far as a "rule of cool" shows with a nice setting goes DTB excels ahead of the pack.
+But due to the lack of a character depth or a proper story I can only recommend it those who simply want a nice action flick.
 With that said the lower your expectations are the greater your enjoyment of this title would be.